GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

 ![profile](images/onboarding-for-macos/profile-2.png)

-9. Configuration profiles that Intune needs to deploy will be installed.
+The configuration profiles that Intune needs to deploy will be installed.
 You will see a list of profiles as shown below.

 ![list-of-profiles](images/onboarding-for-macos/list-of-profiles.png)